m4sterbunny/Demo/source/index.rst

    :maxdepth: 1
    :caption: Contents:

+   pages/portfolio.rst
    pages/bulb.rst
    pages/zoom.rst

 Rationale
 ---------

-Potential clients like to see examples of work that fit with their style guides.
+This site acts as a showcase for my technical writing.
+Some clients do not expose my work to the public.
+Also, potential clients like to see demos that fit with their style guides.
 This is my simple solution to showcasing.